 France enjoys a temperate climate.
-There's alpine temperature in the highest mountains, but the oceanic and mediterranean temperature prevail.
+There's the alpine temperature in the highest mountains, but the oceanic and Mediterranean temperatures prevail.

 The country has warm summers and cold winters, like many of the Western European nations.

-The mean temperature in France is between of 13ºC, considering all different regions.
+The mean temperature in France is around 13 ºC, considering all different regions.

-In the Southwestern coastline, you can find the European surf industry headquarters.
+On the southwestern coastline, you can find the European surf industry headquarters.
 It's the Aquitaine region.

-In France, the best surf spots are located in the Atlantic coast.
+In France, the best surf spots are located on the Atlantic coast.

-The Basque Coast offers great waves.
-Parlementia, Lafitenia and Belharra can deliver giant bombs, in special days.
+The Basque Coast offers great waves - Parlementia, Lafitenia, and Belharra can deliver giant bombs on special days.

-If you head North, you get to the heart of French surfing: the Anglet/Biarritz region.
+If you head North, you get to the heart of French surfing: the Anglet/Biarritz area.
 Here, look for Les Cavaliers, Côte des Basques and the Grande Plage.

 Hossegor is another great surfing region.
 Les Culs Nuls, La Gravière, La Nord, La Sud and Capbreton offer great waves and splendind background scenarios.

-In the Central region of Vendée, there are several uncrowded surf spot, but L'Embarcadère is a classic pick.
+In the central region of Vendée, there are several uncrowded surf spots, but L'Embarcadère is a classic pick.

-Finally, in the Mediterranean coast, the best wave peaks are located in Canet Plage, Gruissan, Carnon, Galiote and St. Laurent du Var.
+Finally, on the Mediterranean coast, the best wave peaks are located in Canet Plage, Gruissan, Carnon, Galiote, and St. Laurent du Var.